Dongxing Securities

 Dongxing Securities Co., Ltd. is a Chinese investment bank and brokerage firm.
 The firm was a constituent of SSE 50 Index (since 28 November 2016) and CSI 100 Index.

 In 2008 China Orient Asset Management spin-off part of their business to form Dongxing Securities.
 In 2015 Dongxing Securities became a public traded company in Shanghai Stock Exchange.

+In 2012, Dongxing Securities submitted its application for an Initial Public Offering (IPO) to the China Securities Regulatory Commission (CSRC).
+The application was approved in May of the same year, but the company was unable to go public due to the suspension of new stock issuances.

+On February 26, 2015, Dongxing Securities was officially listed on the Shanghai Stock Exchange, becoming the first "asset management-based" securities firm to go public on the A-share market.

+Dongxing Securities was rated as Class A, maintaining the same rating as in 2020.